+Health:

-Health Accident/Illness at School
+Illness at School and Exclusion Guidelines

-Students who are feeling ill will be referred to the health office.
-If it is determined that your student is too ill to be at school, you will be notified.
-Students will not be dismissed during the school day without parent/guardian consent.
+Students wishing to see the school nurse for an illness must request permission from their teacher.
+Students are not allowed to leave school due to an illness without first reporting to the school nurse.
+Parent/guardian permission must be obtained before students are allowed to leave school.
 If the parent/guardian is unavailable, the emergency contact may be called.
-If it is an emergency situation, EMS will be called and the student will be taken to the nearest or preferred hospital.
+If it is an emergency situation, Emergency Medical Services (EMS) will be called and the student will be taken to the nearest or preferred hospital.

-While most illnesses do not require exclusion from school, there are times when the student should be sent home.
+While most illnesses do not require exclusion from school, there are times when the student should be sent home or stay home.
 Temporary exclusion is recommended when: